Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Rosehill suburb has a median taxpayer income of $53,014 and an average of $63,608 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The median taxpayer income in Rosehill is $53,014, with an average of $63,608, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is below Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimated median income would be approximately $57,711 and average income $69,244, considering Wage Price Index growth of 8.86% since financial year 2023.
-According to Australian Bureau of Statistics data from the 2021 Census, personal income ranks at the 67th percentile ($899 weekly) and household income at the 51st percentile.
-Income brackets show that 40.0% (1,926 individuals) fall within the $1,500 - $2,999 earnings band.
-Housing affordability pressures are severe, with only 79.0% of income remaining, ranking at the 46th percentile.
-The suburb's SEIFA income ranking places it in the fifth decile.
+By September 2025, estimates suggest a median income of approximately $57,711 and an average of $69,244, accounting for Wage Price Index growth of 8.86% since financial year 2023.
+According to the 2021 Census, personal income ranks at the 67th percentile ($899 weekly), while household income is at the 51st percentile.
+Income brackets show that 40.0% of individuals earn between $1,500 and $2,999, consistent with regional trends where 30.9% fall into this category.
+Housing affordability pressures are severe, with only 79.0% of income remaining after housing costs, ranking at the 46th percentile.
+Rosehill's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income